phip1611/phipsboot/README.md

 ### Final Machine State

 - BSP in 64-bit long mode with 4-level paging
-- All load segments of the kernel are loaded via 2 MiB huge page mapping with their corresponding page-table rights.
+- All load segments of the kernel are loaded via 2 MiB huge-page mapping with their corresponding page-table rights.
 - APs are still asleep
 - Register `%rdi` has pointer to PhipsBoot boot information